chonyy/handoff-visualizer/README.md

 ## Posssibility of turning

-The possibility of changing direction when encountering intersection is listed below
+The possibility of changing direction when encountering intersection is listed below.

 ### Intersection with four roads